OWASP/www-project-top-10-for-large-language-model-applications/2_0_candidates/KrishnaSankar_Overreliance_rewrite.md

 ### Description

+Action : This is an update to the v1.1.
+The current description and other sections need update as shown below

+#### Current
 Overreliance on LLMs can lead to misinformation or inappropriate content due to "hallucinations."
 Without proper oversight, this can result in legal issues and reputational damage.

+#### Discussion
-Discussion : Overreliance doesn't cause hallucination or vice versa.
+Overreliance doesn't cause hallucination or vice versa.
 Hallucination/emergent behavior should have it's own place in Top n, not in this.

-Change as :
+#### Change as :
 Overreliance on LLMs can lead to operational problems, legal issues and reputational damage.
 Another important risk is the transition to AI mediated enterprise knowledge access

 ### Common Examples of Risk